Workshop quick guide

 Closing the workshop

-When you are satisfied with the final grading, click the lightbulb icon to close the workshop.
+When you are satisfied with the final grading, click the icon or text to close the workshop.
 The Closed phase will be highlighted and students will be able to see their grades, any published submissions and a conclusion if you added one.

 See a workshop in action